 Special Custody Considerations

-While any divorce is extremely difficult, a same –sex divorce involving children can become extremely complicated.
-Adding children into the mix of a same sex divorce can make it difficult as it is impossible for the child(ren) to be biological children of both parents or the children are from one parent's previous relationship.
-Here are some scenarios facing same sex marriages and children.
+While any divorce is emotionally and financially trying on everyone involved, a same-sex divorce involving children can become especially complicated.
+Adding children into the mix of a same-sex divorce can account for these special considerations, as it is impossible for the child(ren) to be biologically related to both parents, and often times, the children are from one parent's previous relationship.
+Here are a few examples of scenarios regarding same-sex divorce and custody:

 - Children of unmarried couples

-Since same sex marriage has only been legal in New Jersey since 2013, some couples may face child custody issues out of a civil union.
-In these cases, one of the parents may have no rights at all.
+Same-sex marriage was only legalized in New Jersey in 2013, some parents may run into issues with child custody outside of divorce, or in the case of a civil union.
+In such cases, there is a possibility that one of the parents may have no custodial rights at all.

 Any of the aforementioned scenarios presents a unique set of circumstances to the parties facing divorce.
 If you have any questions pertaining to this unique situation, let the attorneys at Villani & DeLuca, P.C. help you navigate the way.
 Call us today for your free consultation.
 The firm has 4 full-time attorneys whose practice is dedicated solely to the comprehensive practice of family law.
 Managing partner, Vincent C. DeLuca, Esq., is fully versed and knowledgeable about all issues surrounding same-sex marriage and civil unions.
 He has been in practice for over 23 years and has dedicated his practice to all area concerning the evolving and modern family.